Red Astrachan: Growing tips

 This cultivar needs rich soil, moderate watering, good drainage, big spacing and full sun.
 Needs pruning.
-Susceptical to apple scab, fireblight, frost, apple rust disease, black rot, bitter rot and pests.
+Susceptible to apple scab, fireblight, frost, apple rust disease, black rot, bitter rot and pests.
 This plant is attractive to bees, butterflies and birds.
 Flowers are fragrant.

 History

 The Red Astrachan as recorded in the 1870s was a dark-red apple; a variant, the Summer King, was "a bright scarlet".